 And you may find someone interesting that makes you feel better at the moment, but usually, those are only rebound relationships with short expiration dates.

 Do yourself a service and focus on loving yourself first before you love someone else.
-Don’t drag all that baggage into a brand-new relationship.
+Don’t drag all that baggage from your past relationship into a brand-new one.
 You are killing its chances.

 Learn to love yourself